 COVID 19 in Morocco, Some Final Thoughts

 As we have put this information together and continued to update it, one thing has become nakedly apparent: COVID 19 has proven resilient and forced many changes.
 The only thing we can expect is the unexpected with still more changes to come over the coming months and, likely, years.
 We strive to be as flexible as yogis with you, our clients, as we navigate these uncertain times!
 One thing is clear, though, Morocco remains a comfortable, adventurous, and safe destination for travelers.

 We all wish the very best of health for you, your family and loved ones and hope you are finding ways to be physically distant, though emotionally engaged throughout all of this.

-The Team at Journey Beyond Travel
+Lucas and The Team at Journey Beyond Travel

 NOTE: This photo taken just a few months before the pandemic and masks were en vogue!!!